 In accordance with DOE Order 458.1, authorized releases of property suspected of containing residual radioactive material must meet DOE and other federal, state, and local radiation protection policies and requirements.
 Released property must be appropriately surveyed, and the Laboratory must adequately demonstrate that authorized limits are met.
 In addition, documentation supporting the release of property should be publicly available.
 The release of property off the BNL site from radiological areas is controlled.
 No vehicles, equipment, structures, or other materials from these areas can be released from the Laboratory unless the amount of residual radioactivity on such items is less than the authorized limits.
-The default authorized limits are specified in the BNL Site Radiological Control Manual (BNL 2021 Rev. 11) and are consistent with the preapproved authorized release limits set by DOE Order 458.1.
+The default authorized limits are specified in the BNL Site Radiological Control Manual (BNL 2023 Rev. 13) and are consistent with the pre-approved authorized release limits set by DOE Order 458.1.

-In 2021, excess materials not identified as radioactive, such as scrap metal and electronics equipment resulting from normal operations, were released to interested parties or to an off-site location.
+In 2022, excess materials not identified as radioactive, such as scrap metal and electronics equipment resulting from normal operations, were released to interested parties or to an off-site location.
 All materials were surveyed, as required, using appropriate calibrated instruments and released based on the DOE pre-approved authorized release limits.
-There were no releases of real property in 2021.
+There were no releases of real property in 2022.

-3.15 EXTERNAL AUDITS AND OVERSIGHT 3.15.1 Regulatory Agency Oversight oversee BNL activities.
+3.15 EXTERNAL AUDITS AND OVERSIGHT 3.15.1 Regulatory Agency Oversight

+A number of federal, state, and local agencies oversee BNL activities.
 In addition to external audits and oversight, the Laboratory has a comprehensive self-assessment program, as described in Chapter 2.
-In 2021, due to the continued pandemic, BNL was only inspected by federal, state, or local regulators on nine occasions.
+In 2022, due to the continued pandemic, BNL was only inspected by federal, state, or local regulators on eight occasions.
 These inspections included: